daggerok/fork-gutro-platform-flamingo/README.md

 Every route has it's own folder in [/pages](/src/main/javascript/src/pages).
 Any component specific for that page should reside in that folder.\
 Components used in multiple pages should reside in [/components](/src/main/javascript/src/components).
 They should try to be simple and functionally pure.\
 When you feel your component is getting messy with too much logic, try to move code to a utils file.
 See [/utils](/src/main/javascript/src/utils).
 Create one file per `page`.
-Utils functions used in multiple pages should be put in [utils/common.js](/src/main/javascript/src/utils/common.js)
+Utils functions used in multiple pages should be put in [utils/common.js](/src/main/javascript/src/utils/common.js).
+Shared types or interfaces should be in [/types](/src/main/javascript/src/types/index.js).